 Vows have been said.
 Rings exchanged.
 Now, the fun begins and what better place to be than Florida.
 With its pristine beaches and crystal waters, year-long temperate climate, and basis for adventure, this southern peninsula is a romantic place to begin your lives together.

-From celebrating the kid in you at Disney World Orlando to embracing your romantic side on Sanibel-Captiva Island—you’ll discover Florida is a world all its own.
+Whether you want to celebrate at Disney World Orlando, glamp in style, or embrace your romantic side on Sanibel-Captiva Island—you’ll discover Florida is a world all its own.
 Boasting such places as Honeymoon Island and Lover’s Key, this place was made for honeymooners.
 Talk about riding off into the sunset!

 Where to Honeymoon in Florida